jlinoff/pam/PROPOSAL.md

    right size and not truncated.
 It was simply the wrong dialogue.
 Nothing mechanical distinguishes "captured a dialogue" from "captured the dialogue the README is talking about".
-4. **Written, not yet verified — 6 shots.** Record interaction states:
+4. **Complete, pending a verification run — 12 shots.** Record interaction
+   states:
    `pam-password-no-generator`, `pam-password-generator`,
    `pam-password-hidden`, `pam-password-shown`, `pam-record-expanded`,
    `pam-record-expanded-password`.